 Student Financial Aid Details

-Eastfield College 5093rd for the average student loan amount.
+Ranks 4963rd for the average student loan amount.

-Secrets to getting the best Texas scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Texas.

-There are dozens of student organizations on the Eastfield campus to meet the personal and professional interests of a wide range of students.
+There are dozens of student organizations on campus to meet the personal and professional interests of a wide range of students.
 The Student Government Association is the voice of the student body in administrative and other public matters.
 Popular clubs include Baptist Student Ministries, Baseball Booster Club, FC Diablos (an autobody program soccer club), Salsa Club, and The Great Conversation (a book group for the classics of literature).

-Students at Eastfield College have the option to join the Common Book Project, in which a large group of students and employees read the same book and join in discussions about the book as well as related lectures, workshops, art exhibits, and performances.
+Students have the option to join the Common Book Project, in which a large group of students and employees read the same book and join in discussions about the book as well as related lectures, workshops, art exhibits, and performances.
 A different book is selected for every academic year.

 Student Testing

 The Texas Success Initiative (TSI) is an assessment testing program mandated by state law for any student entering a public college or university.
 Approved tests include the Quick THEA, Accuplacer, and Asset.
 Students for whom English is not a first language are also required to take the Compass Test and the Lindholm Test.
-The Eastfield College Testing Center is open from 8 AM to 9 PM Monday to Thursday and 9 AM to 5 PM on Friday.

 Child Care